repository-service-tuf/repository-service-tuf/docs/source/guide/repository-service-tuf-worker/Docker_README.md

     - Requires variable ``RSTUF_LOCAL_STORAGE_BACKEND_PATH``
       - Define the directory where the data will be saved, example: `storage`

+#### (Optional) `RSTUF_LOCK_TIMEOUT`

+Timeout for publishing JSON metadata files.
+Default: 60.0 (seconds)

+This timeout avoids race conditions leading to publishing JSON metadata files by multiple Worker's services.
+It guarantees that the metadata is consistent in the backend storage service (`RSTUF_STORAGE_BACKEND`).

+In most use cases, the timeout of 60.0 seconds is sufficient.

 #### (Required) `RSTUF_KEYVAULT_BACKEND`

 Select a supported type of Key Vault Service.